kokke/tiny-AES-c/README.md

 ### Tiny AES128 in C

-This is a small and portable implementation of the AES128 ECB encryption algorithm implemented in C.
+This is a small and portable implementation of the AES128 ECB encryption algorithm written in C.

 The API is very simple and looks like this (I am using C99 `<stdint.h>`-style annotated types):